Merconix/Megumeme/README.md

 Coded in Node.js using the Discord.js module.

 ## If you plan to host this personally:
-Create a folder in `/data/logs/` called "ServerName:ServerID" for each server you add the bot to.
+Create a folder in `/data/logs/` called `ServerName:ServerID` for each server you add the bot to.
 This directory is required for the bot to save logs of offensive language.

 Open `/preferences/unchanging.js` and fill in the required data such as bot tokens and API keys.